Program Comparison (0) About Program Comparison

 Grand Rounds

 The Prosthetic & Orthotic Programs since 1979 have required students to present various topics in a more formalized setting to try to enhance their presentation skills and to encourage them to continue this activity into their professional lives.
 These sessions normally take place on the evening of the first Tuesday of every month.
-They occur in either the McLaughlin Educational Centre Lecture Theatre or in Harrison Hall.
-Both these venues are located in the Sunnybrook Health Science Centre.
 We welcome anyone interested to please attend the sessions.

 Application Information